 One Lord, one faith, one baptism (Ephesians 4:5).

-This Pentecostal experience is what Jesus called being born again, being born of the water and the Spirit (John 3:3,5).
-At that time, you are born into the family of God, the body of Christ, His blessed church.
+Furthermore, the Pentecostal experience is what Jesus called being born of the Spirit (John 3:5).
+When we are baptized in the name of Jesus Christ (Acts 2:38), we are born of the water (John 3:5).
+Then having been born of water and Spirit, we are born again (John 3:3).
+At that time, we are born into the family of God, the body of Christ, His blessed church.

 Being born again, being His sons and daughters, being the temple of the living God and having Christ in us, enables us to live and lead victorious lives.
 We are changed, we are transformed and made a new creation in Jesus Christ: